 - Spoilage – Do a visual check of seals and quality.
 If something is unsealed discard it.
 If any of your preserves look discolored it could be a sign it has spoiled, it is best to discard it.
-Here’s the best way to discard bad preserves.
+Here are 7 signs of spoilage that will help you evaluate if you need to toss any preserves, and here’s the best way to discard bad preserves.

 - Make a plan – Think about what new things you may try this year and plan accordingly for what you may need to add.
-If you are trying to cut back on your white sugar intake, try Pomona’s Universal Pectin.
+If you are trying to cut back on your processed sugar intake, try Pomona’s Universal Pectin.
 The Preserving with Pomona’s Pectin cookbook is a great guide to help you on your journey of low-sugar preserves.
+Get the lowdown on low-sugar pectins here.
+Marisa McClellan’s Naturally Sweet Food in Jars is an excellent resource, with recipes that use alternative sources of sweetness like agave, honey, fruit juices, maple syrup and more!
 Linda Ziedrich, author of The Joy of Jamming and Joy of Pickling wrote about her own experience with Pomona’s and other specialty pectins on her blog, A Gardener’s Table.
 You can find reduced sugar & sugar free jams and jelly recipes on our Pinterest board.

 - If you are using re-useable lids like Tattler, check them for staining or odor.
 It’s better to sort them when you put them back into storage, but if you haven’t, separate any out that have absorbed dill or garlic odors and label them for use of the same type of products.